P15S18/microservice-kubernetes/HOW-TO-RUN.md

 microservices.yaml` .
 This command takes the description of the services and deployments from the file `microservices.yaml` and creates them if they do not already exist.
-The YAML uses the images from the Docker Hub account `ewolff`.
+The YAML uses the images from the Docker Hub account `deva786`.
 You will need to modify the YAML if you want to use different images.

 That deploys the images.
 It creates Pods.
 Pods might contain one or